-Following a similar methodology as for NO_x , benzene point sources in the NAEI 2019 have been classified as large if they fulfil any of the following criteria:
+Following a similar methodology as for NO_x, benzene point sources in the NAEI 2020 have been classified as large if they fulfil any of the following criteria:

-- Annual benzene emissions in the NAEI 2019 are greater than 5 tonnes for any given plant - Stack parameters are already available for any given plant in the PCM stack parameters database (described in more detail in Section 4.3.1) - Emissions are not associated with fugitive releases
+- Annual benzene emissions in the NAEI 2020 are greater than 5 tonnes for any given plant - Stack parameters are already available for any given plant in the PCM stack parameters database (described in more detail in Section 4.3.1) - Emissions are not associated with fugitive releases

-Contributions to ground level annual mean benzene concentrations from large point sources in the NAEI 2019 were estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.2 and sequential meteorological data for 2020 from the WRF numerical weather prediction modelling system, as described in Appendix 4 - WRF meteorology.
+Contributions to ground level annual mean benzene concentrations from large point sources in the NAEI 2020 were estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.2 and sequential meteorological data for 2021 from the WRF numerical weather prediction modelling system, as described in Appendix 4 - WRF meteorology.
 The WRF model is a next-generation numerical weather prediction system developed by the US National Centre for Atmospheric Science (NCAR) (UCAR, 2020).
 This method accounts for spatial variation in meteorological parameters across the UK representing local dispersion characteristics within the PCM output.
-A total of 6 point sources were modelled as large point sources.
+A total of 5 point sources were modelled as large point sources.
 Surface roughness varied at both the dispersion and meteorological sites depending on the area type as presented in Table A5.1.
 Concentrations were calculated for a 99 km x 99 km square composed of a regularly spaced 1 km x 1 km resolution receptor grid.
 Each receptor grid was centred on the point source.
 For each large point source information was retrieved from the PCM stack parameters database.

-The NAEI emissions for combustion point sources are for the year 2019; however, the year 2020 has been modelled for the assessment.
-The NAEI emissions for point sources for 2019 were therefore scaled to provide values for 2020 as described in Section 4.3.1.
+The NAEI emissions for combustion point sources are for the year 2020; however, the year 2021 has been modelled for the assessment.
+The NAEI emissions for point sources for 2020 were therefore scaled to provide values for 2021 as described in Section 4.3.1.

-The NAEI 2019 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in (Tsagatakis et al., 2021).
+The NAEI 2020 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in (Tsagatakis et al., 2022).
 These point sources are referred to as ETS points in this report.
-These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. Brookes et al. (2017)) emissions were capped at reporting thresholds and treated as small point sources.
-For the 2016, 2017, 2018 and 2019 assessments (Brookes et al., 2019b, 2019a, 2020, 2021) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Pers. comm.
-Passant, 2021).
-The 2020 assessment continues this approach.
-Thus, based on the criteria for the treatment of large point sources described above, 30 ETS point sources were modelled as an additional set of large point sources (using the approach described above).
+These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. (Brookes et al., 2017)) emissions were capped at reporting thresholds and treated as small point sources.
+For the 2016, 2017, 2018, 2019 and 2020 assessments (Brookes et al., 2019b, 2019a, 2020, 2021; Pugsley et al., 2022) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Personal communication from Ben Pearson, 2022).
+The 2021 assessment continues this approach.
+Thus, based on the criteria for the treatment of large point sources (using the approach described above).
 ETS points that were not classified as large point sources were modelled using the benzene fugitive and small points approach described next.